Honda CBR1000RR: 2019

 The CBR1000RR Fireblade received some electronic updates for 2019.
 The traction control is now separated from the wheelie control, meaning both systems can be controlled independently.
 The dashboard now has a three-position ‘W’ setting, alongside the Power, Engine Braking and Honda Selectable Torque Control (HSTC) traction settings.
 The ABS settings has also been tweaked, giving less intervention above 120 km/h and giving 15% more deceleration.
 The ride-by-wire throttle motor is also enhanced, giving the throttle plates more quick reaction to the rider's inputs.

-2020 redesign
+2020 redesign (SC82)

-For 2020, the CBR1000RR is updated with a new name (CBR1000RR-R), redesigned bodywork and new engine based on technologies used in RC213V MotoGP bike.
+For 2020, the CBR1000RR is updated along with a new name (CBR1000RR-R) for the SP model which is race inspired, with redesigned bodywork and new engine based on technologies used in RC213V MotoGP bike.

 Awards

-The CBR1000RR was awarded Cycle World's International Bike of the Year for 2008-09 by the world's moto-journal communities as well as journalists.
+The CBR1000RR was awarded Cycle World's International Bike of the Year for 2008–09 by the world's moto-journal communities as well as journalists.
 The 2009 CBR1000RR won the Best Sportbike of the Year Award in Motorcycle USA Best of 2009 Awards, having also won the over 750 cc open sportbike class in 2008.
 The 2012 CBR1000RR won another Cycle World shootout, as well as a Motorcycle USA best street and track comparisons.

 Various teams have won the Suzuka 8 Hours endurance race nine times between 2003 and 2014.
+Various teams have won the Macau Grand Prix five times between 2004 and 2012.